Process S3 events for multi-tenant bucket with EDA¶

 Created: Dec 2023 - Updated: 01/26/24.
 State: Draft

-This study reviews, how to best support the Amazon S3 Event Notification processing, using an event-driven processing approach.
+This study reviews, how to best support the Amazon S3 Event Notification processing, using an event-driven processing approach to help an software vendor computing the storage usage of its users in a multi-tenancy architecture.

 As in any event-driven solution, the choice of implementation approaches will depend of the requirements (Confucius may have already said it), this article addresses a multi-tenancy use case, for S3 notification event processing at scale.